 If you want to get around on public transport, it’s a good idea to get a Bilhete Único.
 Sold at subway stations, this rechargeable smartcard can be used on buses, the subway, and metro trains.
 You can add credit to your card at newsstands, convenience stores, and other outlets displaying the Bilhete Único logo.

 Whatever you’re planning to do in Sampa, prepare for your trip to São Paulo by booking your stay with Radisson Hotels.

 Reserve a room at the Park Inn by Radisson Berrini to enjoy easy access to the area’s business district as well as must-see destinations like Ibirapuera Park.
 Hotel guests love our rooms with free Wi-Fi and flat-screen TVs as well as the views from our rooftop fitness center and sauna.

-Near the intersection of Cidade Jardim and Faria Lima, the chic Radisson Blu Sao Paulo boasts a central location and thoughtful amenities like free Wi-Fi, our free Super Breakfast, and a solarium with an indoor pool and sauna.
+Near the intersection of Cidade Jardim and Faria Lima, the chic Radisson Blu Sao Paulo boasts a central location and thoughtful amenities like free Wi-Fi, a sauna, a free breakfast, and a solarium with a semi-indoor pool.

-Choose our Radisson hotel for a comfortable stay in São Paulo’s best neighborhood for both work and leisure, close to both tourist attractions and international companies.
-Book a room to enjoy free Wi-Fi, a free breakfast, a minibar, and a smart TV.
+Located a block from Avenida Paulista, our hotel offers a comfortable stay for both work and leisure in São Paulo.
+Walk to tourist attractions and international companies, and enjoy free Wi-Fi, a free breakfast, and an in-room minibar and smart TV.

-Located in the center of São Paulo’s stylish business district, Radisson Sao Paulo Vila Olimpia features upscale surroundings and amenities like a sauna, an on-site restaurant, and a stunning indoor/outdoor pool.
+Located in the center of São Paulo’s stylish business district, Radisson Vila Olimpia Sao Paulo features contemporary rooms and suites, plus amenities like a sauna, an on-site restaurant, and a stunning indoor/outdoor pool.